The Cost of Closing on Your Dream Home

 How do I Compare Closing Costs Between Lenders?

 The best way to compare closing costs from lender to lender is by the Annual Percentage Rate (APR).
 An APR is a percentage reflecting the interest rate, as well as other costs such as origination fees, points, and some closing costs.
 The higher the APR is compared to the interest rate, the higher the closing costs will be.
-Also keep in mind this does not include all closing costs, only items that are considered to be prepaid.
+Also keep in mind this does not include all closing costs, only items that are considered to be prepaid finance charges.
 To get the most accurate estimate of what a lender’s closing costs would be is to contact a loan officer directly and ask what the estimated closing costs would be for the loan amount you are considering.

 Why Closing Costs Matter